Amenhotep19/shopper-mood-monitor-go/README.md

 ## How it Works

 The application uses a video source, such as a camera, to grab frames, and then uses 2 different Deep Neural Networks (DNNs) to process the data.
-The first network looks for faces, and then if successful is counted as a "shopper"
+The first network looks for faces, and then if successful, counts the face as a "shopper"

-A second neural network is then used to determine the emotion for each detected face if the person's head is facing towards the camera.
+A second neural network is then used to determine the emotion for each detected face, if the person's head is facing towards the camera.

 The data can then optionally be sent to a MQTT machine to machine messaging server, as part of a retail data analytics system.